New to Dance?

 #3 - How do I know what level to choose, and how do I know they have progressed?

 Most students are placed in classes by age.
 This helps to ensure that dancers are working on technique and skills safe for their physical developmental level, as well as age appropriate choreography.
 If you are unsure, be sure to reach out and ask

 Individual student evaluations are an important component in a child’s dance education.
 Just as receiving a report card from school assists parents in understanding their child’s progress in school, an evaluation from their dance instructor assists parents in understanding their child’s progress in dance.

 Parents are encouraged to check their child’s progress with the teacher throughout the course of the year, but receiving written evaluations at the end of the dance year provides the parent and student with feedback regarding the student’s strengths and weaknesses in dance so there is an understanding of what the student needs to focus on in future classes, as well as the areas in which the child excels.
 This feedback provides valuable information so the parent and student understand the class placement recommendation for the upcoming dance year.

-4. What are the “Extras” required throughout the year?
+#4 - What extras are offered throughout the year?

 Most youth activities offer many additional events throughout the year.
 Our studio offers extra performance opportunities such as the Nutcracker, an enhanced after-school arts program, a STAR Leadership team, Birthday Parties, Student Appreciation events, and so much more!
 We also run various fundraisers throughout the season to benefit local community groups such as the Yellowknife Women's Society, Foster Family Coalition, the Rainbow Coalition of Yellowknife, and the YK Food Bank.